kbarbary/Dierckx.jl/README.md

 `s=0.0` and the weighted least-squares polynomial of degree `k` if `s` is very large.

 In the second form, the knots are supplied by the user.
+There is no smoothing parameter in this form.

 ```julia
 evaluate(spl, x)
 ```
-Evalute the 1-d spline `spl` at points given in `x`, which can be a vector or scalar.
+Evalute the 1-d spline `spl` at points given in `x`, which can be a Vector or scalar.
+If a Vector, the input arrays must be monotonically increasing.

 ### 2-d Splines